 Setup

-This guide walks you through setting up an Issuer2 service inside a tenant.
-If you don't have a tenant yet, you can learn how to create one here.
+This guide walks you through creating an Issuer2 service inside a tenant.
+The service declares which credential types it can issue (credentialConfigurations) and which KMS signs its tokens.
+If you don't have a tenant yet, learn how to create one here.

 Prerequisites